PHOTO: Mr. Douglas Wildes meets with members of the EPHS faculty shortly after he was hired last spring to succeed Mr. James Jennings as principal.

 And if kids are struggling, we try to identify why.
 Are there things we can control in the building?
 Are there things that we can work on with Elm Middle School to make sure that kids have the skill sets and have the behavioral skills to be successful coming into high school?

-So there’s a lot of collaboration and articulation of work between the middle school and the high school to make sure that that successful transition is there for the kids.
+So there’s a lot of collaboration and articulation of work between the middle school and the high school to make sure that the successful transition is there for the kids.

 ► Some students leave District 401 after middle school to attend other high schools in the area.
 What could be done to attract those students to EPHS?